El

 Monday, 20 June 2005

 After a relaxing and internet-free weekend at a lake (it's finally summer up here in Berlin!!), I've finished another chapter of the HIG: Document Interfaces (MDI/SDI/TDI).
 Screenshots and examples are still missing, but any comments and ideas regarding the contents are highly welcome.
+Note that you can click the 'Click to show rationale' links to see details.
 Read More

 Berlin Open Software Usability Get-Together